-Only Shareholders who individually or together hold shares amounting to at least 1.5% of the share capital or any lower percentage fixed by law or regulations are entitled to present lists.
+Only Shareholders who individually or together hold shares amounting to at least 1.5% of the share capital or any lower share capital percentage fixed by law or regulations are entitled to present lists.

-In this regard, we specify that, with Resolution no. 19109 of 28 January 2015, CONSOB established that the share required by art.
-144-quater of the Issuers' Regulations for the presentation of candidate lists for the election of Autogrill's governing and control bodies is 1%.
+In this regard, we specify that, with Resolution no. 19499 of 28 January 2016, CONSOB established that the percentage required by art.
+144-quater of the Issuers' Regulations for the presentation of candidate lists for the election of Autogrill's governing and control bodies in 2016 is 1%.